gdkrmr/julia/doc/src/manual/code-loading.md

 An *environment* determines what `import X` and `using X` mean in various parts of your code and what file they cause to be loaded.
 Julia understands three kinds of environments:

-1. **Package directories:** an environment implied by a directory containing a set of Julia packages.
-If `X/src/X.jl` is a file in a package directory, then `X` is considered to be a package and `X/src/X.jl` is the Julia source file that is loaded to acquire the `X` package.
+1. **Project environments:** an environment induced by a Julia project with a standard source code layout, including a project file recording what dependencies the project has and optionally a manifest file recording precise versions and/or locations of depenenecies to use.
-2. **Project environments:** an environment implied by a Julia project with a standard source code layout, including a project file recording what dependencies the project has and optionally a manifest file recording precise versions and/or locations of depenenecies to use.
+2. **Package directories:** an environment induced by a directory containing a set of Julia packages.
+If X/src/X.jl is a file in a package directory, then X is considered to be a package and X/src/X.jl is the Julia source file that is loaded to acquire the X package.
 3. **Environment stacks:** a set of package directories or projects can be combined to make a new "stacked environment" which overlays all the packages that can be loaded from the environments it contains.
-Julia's load path, controlled by the `LOAD_PATH` global variable, is a stacked environment, containing a mix of project directories and package environments.
+Julia's load path, controlled by the `LOAD_PATH` global variable, is a stacked environment, overlaying the project directories and package environments it contains.

-As an abstraction, an environment provides three maps, which we'll call `roots`, `graph` and `paths`:
+As an abstraction, each environment provides three maps, which we'll call `roots`, `graph` and `paths`:

 - **The roots map:** `name::String` ⟶ `uuid::UUID`